momopj/momopj/README.md

 ## Hello, Im Muhammed.

 Undergraduate Data Science student at The University of Exeter 🕵️‍♀️<br/>
-Im currently on a project exploring global temperature anomalies
+Im currently working on a causal uplift project

 ## 🌐 Socials: